UNLOCK FREE TRAINING

 Is Co-Wholesaling Real Estate Legal In Wisconsin?

-Co-wholesaling, as its name implies, refers to one or more real estate wholesalers working together to close the wholesale deal as a team.
+Co-wholesaling real estate is legal in Wisconsin because the same laws governing traditional wholesaling also govern this particular strategy.
+As its name implies, co-wholesaling refers to one or more real estate wholesalers working together to close the wholesale deal as a team.
 A co-wholesaling partnership can be an ongoing relationship between real estate investors or a one-time joint venture (discussed below) that benefits each party involved.

-When entering into a business deal or legal contract, it is prudent to vet any potential business partner thoroughly to ensure you proactively protect your interests in the deal.
-It is often smart to seek a consultation with a seasoned real estate attorney who has significant knowledge and experience in the local real estate market.
+When entering into a business deal or legal contract, it is prudent to vet any potential business partner thoroughly to ensure you proactively protect your interests.
+It is often smart to consult a seasoned real estate attorney with significant knowledge and experience in the local real estate market.

-Co-wholesaling, similar to its sister strategy of wholesaling properties, is a legal maneuver if the actions of the real estate wholesalers remain within the legal confines determined by Wisconsin state law.
+Co-wholesaling, like its sister strategy of wholesaling properties, is a legal maneuver if the real estate wholesalers' actions remain within the legal confines determined by Wisconsin state law.

 • Have a strong familiarity with Wisconsin and local real estate laws, including required disclosures and disclaimers.